-Government grants are recognized as the McMillen Health performs the contracted services pursuant to grant agreements.
+Government grants are recognized as McMillen Health performs the contracted services pursuant to grant agreements.
 Grant revenue is recognized as earned as the eligible expenses are incurred.
 Grant expenditures are subject to audit and acceptance by the granting agency and, as a result of such audit, adjustments could be required.
-The government grants originated from the Maternal and Child Health Division of the Indiana State Department of Health.
+The government grants originated from the Indiana State Department of Health.